Amikatoi/Compliant_motion_control/README.md

 3. Enable UR5e Robotic Arm for Calligraphy: Implement the necessary control mechanisms to enable the UR5e robotic arm to perform Chinese calligraphy strokes with precision and fidelity

 ## Methodology
-The project leverages Cartesian Impedance Control, wherein the desired Cartesian pose of the robot’s end effector in the task space is inputted.
-This input assists in computing the required torque, which is then commanded to each joint of the robot, guiding the end effector along the predetermined trajectories.
-In the development of this project, I leveraged controller methods sourced from [3].
-These methods, essential to the project's success, can be accessed and reviewed in the authors' entirety on their official GitHub repository.
-The repository provided valuable insights and a solid foundation, enabling a more streamlined and efficient implementation process.

-To achieve the conversion of Chinese characters into robot-compatible coordinates, the project draws inspiration from methodologies proposed in references [1] and [2].
-The process involves decomposing Chinese characters into individual strokes and subsequently mapping these strokes to a database containing robotic writing trajectories.
+The methodology encompasses a process where the user inputs desired characters, which are then converted into SVG stroke data.
+These strokes are translated into Cartesian coordinates for the UR5e robotic arm equipped with a Cartesian controller.
+It replicates the calligraphy motion by activating the controller to maneuver the brush and create the calligraphic strokes.
+The function parses user-requested characters from a database, each characterized by an identifier, a sequence of SVG path data for stroke order, and a corresponding list of stroke medians.
+These elements are then transformed into Cartesian coordinates as shown in Fig 3.
+The Cartesian Motion Controller is utilized for smooth motions.
+Key to its flexibility are adjustable parameters:
+1. p and d gains: Control the responsiveness along each Cartesian axis
+2. Error scale: Adjust the controller's overall responsiveness
+3. Iterations per cycle: Determine the level of precision in tracking

 ## Contributing
 We welcome contributions from the robotics community to enhance and expand the capabilities of this project.
-Whether it's improving documentation, optimizing code, adding new features, or extending the helper package, your contributions are valuable in advancing the field of robotic calligraphy.
+Whether it is improving documentation, optimizing code, adding new features, or extending the helper package, your contributions are valuable in advancing the field of robotic calligraphy.

 [1]: https://doi.org/10.3390/app10238694
 [2]: https://ieeexplore.ieee.org/abstract/document/8570842